-Figure S1; Jiang et al., 2019).
-The few existing heat-flow measurements in inner Tibet are along roads that usually follow major faults and, therefore, may be severely affected by groundwater circulation; and further most of the measurements in inner Tibet were made at depths of <10 meters and in areas with hot springs (e.g. Francheteau et al., 1984; Supporting Figure S1).
-Therefore, the heat-flow measurements in Tibet have much larger uncertainties than the typical value of 10-15% on continents (Jaupart and Mareschal, 2011).
+As different uplift mechanisms predict different lithospheric thermal regimes, knowledge of the thermal structure is key to understanding the driving forces of the Tibetan uplift.
+However, the thermal regime of Tibet is poorly known from surface heat-flow measurements as high-quality (class A and B with depth of measurement >300 m) observations are almost absent and are largely limited to the Eastern Kunlun-Qaidam Block in northern Tibet (Figure 1b and Figure S1 in Supporting Information S1; Jiang et al., 2019).
+The few existing heat-flow measurements in inner Tibet are along roads that usually follow major faults and, therefore, may be severely affected by groundwater circulation; and further most of the measurements in inner Tibet were made at depths of <10 m and in areas with hot springs (e.g., Francheteau et al., 1984; Supporting Figure S1 in Supporting Information S1).
+Therefore, the heat-flow measurements in Tibet have much larger uncertainties than the typical value of 10%-15% on continents (Jaupart & Mareschal, 2011).
 The true uncertainty cannot be assessed because of the non-steady state thermal regime affecting borehole measurements, which is often the case in industrial wells, either due to groundwater circulation or to non-equilibrium temperatures due to drilling.

-Despite international efforts, the lithospheric thermal structure of Tibet is largely unconstrained in most of the region (Figure 1b) due to extremely complicated logistics for data acquisition, while global thermal models (e.g. Artemieva, 2006; McKenzie and Priestley, 2008) have low resolution and can resolve only major features of the lithospheric thermal structure (e.g. Supporting Figure S2).
-To bypass the problem of limited geophysical data coverage, we use the new thermal isostasy method (Artemieva, 2019a,b, 2022; Artemieva and Shulgin, 2019) to constrain the lithospheric thermal structure of Tibet and adjacent areas from 74-110° E and 26-42° N. The method requires knowledge of topography, which is available globally in high resolution, and Moho depth, which we have compiled from published regional seismic studies (see section 4.3 and Figure 2).
-In this study our interpretations of lithospheric thickness always refer to above the asthenospheric mantle with a designated potential temperature, here 1300°C (e.g. Artemieva, 2006).
+Despite international efforts, the lithospheric thermal structure of Tibet is largely unconstrained in most of the region (Figure 1b) due to extremely complicated logistics for data acquisition, while global thermal models (e.g., Artemieva, 2006; McKenzie & Priestley, 2008) have low resolution and can resolve only major features of the lithospheric thermal structure (e.g., Figure S2 in Supporting Information S1).
+To bypass the problem of limited geophysical data coverage, we use the new thermal isostasy method (Artemieva, 2019a, 2019b, 2022; Artemieva & Shulgin, 2019) to constrain the lithospheric thermal structure of Tibet and adjacent areas from 74 to 110°E and 26 to 42°N. The method requires knowledge of topography, which is available globally in high resolution, and Moho depth, which we have compiled from published regional seismic studies (see Section 4.3 and Figure 2).

+In this study our interpretations of lithospheric thickness always refer to "thermal lithosphere," that is, the layer characterized by conductive heat transport above the asthenospheric mantle with a designated potential temperature, here 1,300°C (e.g., Artemieva, 2006).
 We use the terms "thick" and "thin" thermal lithosphere, while recognizing that, by definition, our thick lithosphere is always colder than thin lithosphere at the same depth (Pollack et al., 1993; Rudnick et al., 1998).
 In contrast, xenolith and seismic-velocity interpretations reported here refer to temperature (or temperature contrasts), and therefore are described in terms of "hot" and "cold" lithosphere.